Biography

 Emilie Louise Gossiaux (b.
 1989 New Orleans, LA) is a multidisciplinary artist based in New York City.
 Gossiaux earned a BFA from the Cooper Union for the Advancement of Science and Art in 2014, and an MFA from Yale School of Art in 2019.

-Her work has been featured in publications such as the New York Times, FT Magazine, Artnet, ArtReview, Metal Magazine, the Paris Review, Hyperallergic, The Brooklyn Rail, The New Yorker, Art in America, and Topical Cream Magazine.
+Their work has been featured in publications such as The New York Times, The Wall Street Journal, FT Magazine, The New Yorker, Art in America, The Paris Review, The Brooklyn Rail, ArtReview, Hyperallergic, Artnet, Metal Magazine, and Topical Cream Magazine.